Vegan Blueberry Muffins (Updated)

 Vegan Blueberry Muffins Fresh From the Oven

 That’s the reason I have stopped using soy milk and these days mainly use rice milk and almond milk.
-Bot these non-dairy kinds of milk don’t affect the texture in any way.
+Bot these non-dairy kinds of milk don’t affect the texture.

 I have another version of these muffins which uses whole wheat pastry flour, flax meal, maple syrup – healthy vegan blueberry muffins.